sevonj/life/README.md

 ### Rust bindings for Godot game engine

-GDScript is a great scripting language, but it lacks some features and tools that one would expect from a "real" programming language.
-Development of complex systems was tedious as many changes came with a regression.
-This is the second project in series of trying out C++ (GDExtension), Rust (GDExtension), and C# (Godot .NET).
+GDScript lacks some features and tools that one would expect from a "real" programming language.
+Development of complex systems has been tedious as many changes resulted in a regression.
+This is the second project in series of trying out C++, Rust, and C# as a GDScript replacement.

 All game code shall be written in Rust, with possible exception of GDScript for UI elements or other minor things.

 ### Complex decision making with utility AI